Engagement Letter – Uses, Contents, Format, Free Templates

 Fee structure

 A clear fee structure outlining the cost of the services provided to the clients should be indicated.
 The free structure should include information on how and when the payments will be expected.
-In addition, the company should establish how it will go about changing for extra services the client may request that have not been indicated in the engagement letter.
+In addition, the company should establish how it will go about changing for extra services the client may request that have not been indicated in the letter.
 A clause outlining what will happen in the event of late payment should also be included.

 Our hourly rates are$ 62.
 This amount is based on the time spent consulting on issues that may be brought to us.
 An extra $170 for any additional services that are not indicated in this engagement letter.